ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

         ```
         We did not specify this in the input file.
 The default value of below 1E-6 was therefore used.

-    - How many band energies were calculated?
+    - How many Kohn-Sham energies were calculated?

     ??? success "Answer"
-        4 band energies were calculated.
+        4 Kohn-Sham energies were calculated.
 This is found in the lines:
         ```bash
         End of self-consistent calculation